microsoft/promptflow/docs/how-to-guides/develop-a-tool/use-file-path-as-tool-input.md

 ## Use tool with a file path input in VS Code extension
-Follow steps to [build and install your tool package](https://github.com/jiazengcindy/mpromptflow/blob/jiazeng/modify_icon_doc/docs/how-to-guides/develop-a-tool/create-and-use-tool-package.md#build-and-share-the-tool-package) and [use your tool from VS Code extension](https://github.com/jiazengcindy/mpromptflow/blob/jiazeng/modify_icon_doc/docs/how-to-guides/develop-a-tool/create-and-use-tool-package.md#use-your-tool-from-vscode-extension).
+Follow steps to [build and install your tool package](https://github.com/microsoft/promptflow/blob/main/docs/how-to-guides/develop-a-tool/create-and-use-tool-package.md#build-and-share-the-tool-package) and [use your tool from VS Code extension](https://github.com/microsoft/promptflow/blob/main/docs/how-to-guides/develop-a-tool/create-and-use-tool-package.md#use-your-tool-from-vscode-extension).

-Here we use an existing flow to demonstrate the experience, open [this flow]((../../../examples/flows/standard/flow-use-tool-with-file-path-input/flow.dag.yaml)) in VS Code extension:
+Here we use an existing flow to demonstrate the experience, open [this flow](../../../examples/flows/standard/filepath-input-tool-showcase/flow.dag.yaml) in VS Code extension:
-- There is a node named "Tool_with_FilePath_Input" has a file_path type input: input_file;
+- There is a node named "Tool_with_FilePath_Input" with a `file_path` type input called `input_file`.
-- Click the picker icon to trigger the UI to select an existing file or create a new file and use it as input;
+- Click the picker icon to open the UI for selecting an existing file or creating a new file to use as input.

    ![](../../media/how-to-guides/develop-a-tool/use_file_path_in_flow.png)

 ## FAQ

-### Practical use cases via this feature?
+### What are some practical use cases for this feature?

-1. Load module from specific python script as the proceeding demo.
-2. Load data from .css, .txt files.
+The `FilePath` input enables several useful workflows:

+1. **Dynamically load modules** - As shown in the demo, you can load a Python module from a specific script file selected by the user.
+This allows flexible custom logic.
+2. **Load arbitrary data files** - The tool can load data from files like .csv, .txt, .json, etc. This provides an easy way to inject external data into a tool.

+So in summary, `FilePath` input gives tools flexible access to external files provided by users at runtime.
+This unlocks many useful scenarios like the ones above.